 Have your body mass index (BMI) calculated to screen for obesity.
 (BMI is a measure of body fat based on height and weight.)
 You can also find your own BMI with the BMI calculator from the National Heart, Lung, and Blood Institute.

-mammogram every one to two years starting at age 40 and yearly after age 50.
+Have a mammogram every 1 to 2 years starting at age 40.